kkalisz/AppStarter/README.md

 ## Sanity Check

-At this point, you should be able to build Android and iOS apps. **If you cannot build, you need to get help.** This sample app is configured to run out of the box, so if it's not working, you have something wrong with your build setup or config.
+At this point, you should be able to build Android and iOS apps. **If you cannot build, you need to get help.** This kamil.sample app is configured to run out of the box, so if it's not working, you have something wrong with your build setup or config.
 Please [reach out to us](CONTACT_US.md) so we can improve either the config or troubleshooting docs, and/or the Kotlin Slack group mentioned above.

 ---